 Activities were held on Tuesdays and Fridays, with monthly Saturday parties, and included discussion sessions, entertainment, art classes, and exercise programs.
 The group drew men and women of different faiths as well as people of color, predominantly from Queens and Long Island.

 SAGE/Queens was here until at least 1999.
 In recent years, the church basement has been used as a homeless center for LGBT youth.
 Until 2007, when the Episcopal Diocese of Long Island temporarily closed the building, Reverend Louis Braxton, a pastor here, operated a center called Carmen’s Place.
 In November 2009, the Ali Forney Center (AFC) opened a shelter with 16 beds.
 AFC and the Episcopal Diocese of Long Island are currently working on a joint proposal to have a new shelter constructed next to the church.

-This entry is made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+Entry by Amanda Davis, project manager (July 2019), and made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.

 NOTE: Names above in bold indicate LGBT people.